mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

 [man page](http://linux.die.net/man/3/perror)

 The glorious error checker! `perror` is used when an error occurs in a syscall, and techincally isn't a syscall - rather its used WITH every single syscall.
 The parameter of of `perror` `(const char *s)` is whatever c-string you wish to output when an error happens (examples below). `perror` outputs your custom c-string and then outputs information on the specific error that happened using information from `errno`.
     `perror` becomes very useful when you’re debugging your program.
-If an error happenes you’ll be able to ouput your own custom message, which can make the error much easier to find. `perror`s are extremely crucial while coding, and adding them after each syscall is considered proper coding etiquette - in fact, many instructors and professors may dock points for not having them (I was a "victim" of this my first assignment).
+If an error happenes you’ll be able to ouput your own custom message, which can make the error much easier to find. `perror` is extremely crucial while coding, and adding them after each syscall is considered proper coding etiquette - in fact, many instructors and professors may dock points for not having them (I was a "victim" of this my first assignment).

 Now, we’ll add `perror` to the last example:
 ```